hofmannu/MVolume/README.md

 # MVolume
-A object oriented approach in MATLAB to store, process, and access volumetric datasets.
+An object oriented approach in MATLAB to store, process, and access volumetric datasets.
 Initiated to handle optoacoustic datasets but could potentially be used in other fields.
 Still in an experimental state and not fully tested yet.

 # Features - VolumetricDataset

 Implemented:
 *  Convenient definition of datasets based on resolution and origin
 *  Automated dependent properties like volume size, max, min, vectors
+*  Export of volumetrix datasets into different formats like `mat` or `h5`

 Planned:
 *  Derived classes for different imaging modalities including more specific properties